 “Energy medicine employs diverse methods to modify and manipulate the flow of energy within the body.
 The intent is to realign, replenish or stabilize the amount and the quality of energy within the human body.”

 When one thinks about the body, it is made up of energetic responses creating vibrations.
-The forks help align and balance the vibrations within a body.
+The forks and bowl help align and balance the vibrations within a body.

 Sound and Vibrational Healing has been shown effective in not only relaxing and balancing the body as a whole, but in increasing and speeding the healing of many injuries, diseases and illnesses.

-I have forks to work deep in the physical body assisting the removal of inflammation from joints and muscles.
-I also, have forks that work on the energetic level opening blockages in the body’s energy centers, chakras.
+The forks I use work deep in the physical body assisting the removal of inflammation from joints and muscles, using vibration, opening blockages in the body.

 Essential Oil Therapy